Andalusians: Geographical location and population

-Andalusian people live mainly in Spain's eight southernmost provinces: Almería, Cádiz, Córdoba, Granada, Huelva, Jaén, Málaga, and Sevilla, which all are part of the region and modern Autonomous Community of Andalucía.
+Andalusian people live mainly in Spain's eight southernmost provinces: Almería, Cádiz, Córdoba, Granada, Huelva, Jaén, Málaga, and Seville, which all are part of the region and modern Autonomous Community of Andalusia.
 In January 2006 the total population of this region stood at 7,849,799; Andalucía is the most populous region of Spain.
 In comparison with the rest of Spain, Andalusia population growth has been slower and it continues to be sparsely populated in some rural areas (averaging just 84 inh. per km^{2}).
 Since 1960, the region's share of total population has declined, despite birth rates being about 40 percent higher than the Spanish average during past decades (currently it is only 13% higher.)

 Between 1951 and 1975, over 1.7 million Andalusian people emigrated out of the region to other areas of Spain.
 This figure was approximately a 24% of the population of Andalusia as a whole, mostly hitting the countryside areas.
-The main recipients of this migration were Catalonia (989,256 people of Andalusian origin in 1975), Madrid (330,479) and Valencia (217,636), and to a lesser level, the Basque Country and Balearics.
+The main recipients of this migration were Catalonia (989,256 people of Andalusian origin in 1975), Community of Madrid (330,479) and Valencian Community (217,636), and to a lesser level, the Basque Country and Balearic Islands.

-During 1962 to 1974, around 700,000 people — almost all of them male — moved abroad for economic reasons, mainly originating from the provinces of Granada, Jaén and Córdoba.
-Their preferred destinations were France, Germany and Switzerland, followed by the United Kingdom, Netherlands and Belgium.
+From 1962 until 1974, approximately 700,000 people — almost all of them males — moved abroad for economic reasons, mainly originating from the provinces of Granada, Jaén and Córdoba.
+Their preferred destinations were France, Germany and Switzerland, followed by the United Kingdom, Netherlands, and Belgium.
 There are no official recorded figures for previous decades.